-The CNL is designed for the nurse who wants to make changes in nursing while remaining at the point of care.
+The CNL is designed for the nurse who wants to have an impact on nursing while remaining at the point of care.
 This new nursing role was developed by the American Association of Colleges of Nursing (AACN) to improve the quality of patient care and better prepare nurses to thrive in the complex healthcare arena.

 What is a Clinical Nurse Leader?

 The CNL assumes responsibility for patient care outcomes through the assimilation and application of evidence-based information to design, implement, and evaluate patient-care processes and models of care delivery.
 The CNL is a provider and manager of care at the point of care to individuals and cohorts of patients anywhere healthcare is delivered by coordinating and supervising the care provided by interdisciplinary team members.
-This master’s clinical leadership nursing role includes development of skills in precepting, mentoring, and coaching and can be applied in educational as well as clinical settings.
+Education for this clinical leadership nursing role includes development of skills in precepting, mentoring, and coaching and which be applied in educational as well as clinical settings.

 Graduates of the program are prepared for the following aspects of practice, based upon the AACN Competencies and Curricular Expectations for CNL: